pthread_create(3p) - phpMan

 threads in a process {PTHREAD_THREADS_MAX} would be exceeded.

-EPERM The caller does not have appropriate permission to set the
+EPERM The caller does not have appropriate privileges to set the

 required scheduling parameters or scheduling policy.